Guillermo Arriaga

 Guillermo Arriaga Jordán ([ɡiˈʎeɾmo aˈrjaɣa]; born 13 March 1958) is a Mexican novelist, screenwriter, director and producer.
 Self-defined as "a hunter who works as a writer," he is best known for his Academy Award for Best Original Screenplay and BAFTA Award for Best Original Screenplay nominations for Babel and his screenplay for The Three Burials of Melquiades Estrada, which received the 2005 Cannes Best Screenplay Award.

 Early life

-Arriaga was born 13 March 1958 in Mexico City.
-At the age of 13, he lost the sense of smell after a brutal street fight that would later serve as inspiration for some of his work.

-Before engaging in his writing career, Arriaga tried out a variety of jobs and professions, amongst which were that of boxer, basketball player and professional soccer player.
+Arriaga was born on March 13, 1958 in Mexico City.
+At the age of 13, he lost his sense of smell after a brutal street fight that would later serve as inspiration for some of his work.
+Before engaging in his writing career, Arriaga tried out a variety of jobs and professions, including boxing and playing basketball and professional soccer.
 He completed a B.A. in Communications and a M.A. in Psychology at the Ibero-American University.

 Career

 While teaching at the Universidad Iberoamericana, Arriaga met future film director Alejandro González Iñárritu and decided to make a feature length, multiplot film set in Mexico City.
 The result was Amores Perros (2000).
 The film received an Oscar nomination for Best Foreign Film as well as a BAFTA Film Award for "Best Film not in the English Language," the "Critics Week Grand Prize" and "Young Critics Award" at the 2000 Cannes Film Festival, as well as many other awards from festivals and societies around the world.

 The success of Amores Perros earned Arriaga and Iñárritu an invitation to the U.S. to work on the Universal/Focus Features film 21 Grams, starring Benicio del Toro, Naomi Watts and Sean Penn.
 Del Toro and Watts received Academy Award nominations for their performances.

 González Iñárritu and Arriaga collaborated on a third movie, Babel, to form a trilogy with his first two pictures focusing on the theme of death.
 However, friction between writer and director led to González Iñárritu banning Arriaga from attending the 2006 Cannes screening of Babel.
 Nevertheless, González Iñárritu and Arriaga both received Academy Award nominations for their work.

 On 19 January 2007, the film adaptation of his book El Búfalo de la Noche directed by Jorge Hernandez Aldana premiered at the Sundance film festival.
 It features a score by Omar Rodríguez-López of The Mars Volta.

 On 29 August 2008, The Burning Plain was premiered at the Venice Film Festival.
 Arriaga wrote the script and pitched it to American producers, who talked with some directors.
 Arriaga eventually directed the film, starring Charlize Theron.